patevs/old_blog/_posts/2018-01-11-angularjs.md

 We can create our applications on top of the ```angular.module('myApp')``` variable.

 When writing large applications, we’ll create several different modules to contain our logic.
 Creating a module for each piece of functionality gives us the advantage of isolation in which to write and test large features.
-For more information on writing isolated modules per feature, check out the architecture chapter.